Learn how to buy a house and how to sell a house with confidence. Our tips will help you sell your home and buy another (or your first) like a pro.

 I’ve heard many realtors say to avoid green when staging, meaning stay away from too many plants.
 We don’t necessarily agree with this advice.
 Obviously there’s a point for anything where enough is enough, but if your walls are white or light neutral, green plants bring a refreshing pop of color.

-Other tricks we’ve read about and experienced many times are the assaults on nose and ear to subconsciously sway the buyer: having cookies in the over to suffuse the house with their smell, lighting scented candles, playing soft jazz or classical music in the background.
+Other tricks we’ve read about and experienced many times are the assaults on nose and ear to subconsciously sway the buyer: having cookies in the oven to suffuse the house with their smell, lighting scented candles, playing soft jazz or classical music in the background.
 These are all cheap parlor tricks in our opinion and should be avoided.
 Every single house we’ve seen that has resorted to these tricks is trying to hide something, and that includes our Connecticut house (baking smells and classical music) and our Florida house (scented candles).

 Besides the fact that foreign smells and sounds make us suspicious, you’re taking the risk that your true buyer may actually hate whatever smell you’re pumping through the house and may get turned off of your property because of it.